 Girls were a different species to the young McCourt, who attended the all-boys Leamy’s School on Hartstonge Street, which has now been turned into the Frank McCourt Museum.

-Young Frank mentions another school, the posh Crescent, which had Richard Harris and Terry Wogan as pupils.
+Young Frank mentions another school, the posh Crescent, which had Richard Harris as a pupil.
 Bennett went, too, but by then it was co-ed and had relocated to the edge of the city.

 “I absolutely loved it,” says Bennett.
 “But I remember people telling me the atmosphere was very different to that of the old school.”

 Most of the city is proud of its illustrious son.
 You can take an official Angela’s Ashes Walk, which starts at the tourist office and winds through the streets to places featured in the book.

 And it seems to be very popular with visitors.
 “First class.
 He knew his stuff,” said a visitor from Britain about the guide.
 “A delightful experience,” reports another from New York.

 There are plenty of other things to enjoy in McCourt’s city, too.
 The world-famous Hunt Museum in the splendid setting of the Custom House is a must.
 And the city itself has been brilliantly remodelled.
 "For a while," says Bennett, “Limerick turned its back on the Shannon – you couldn’t get near it.
 Now they’ve built paths and cafés and it’s back where it should be, at the heart of the city.

 “It’s a great place to go out,” continues Bennett.
 “I have friends who tour in shows round the country, and if they’re on at the Belltable Arts Centre, say, or the university, they always say they had the best night ever.”

 Wonder what Frank McCourt would think of his childhood home now?